UAlaska-IT/python_install/README.md

 This cookbook provides a single resource that downloads, configures, compiles, and installs Python.
 As Python is built from source, build times can be long, especially for Python 3.7.
+If building OpenSSL, SQLite, and Python, the first run builds can take more than a half hour.

 ## Requirements